-If you have not run your furnace in several months, there is bound to be a lot of dust and dirt that has built up over that time.
+If you have not run your furnace in several months, there is bound to be a lot of dust that has built up over that time.
 When you first turn it on, all of that dust will circulate and then burn off and, as a result, the odor from that will be noticeable all over your home.
-While this normally goes away after first use, some people may notice that it lingers on.
+While this normally goes away after the first use, some people may notice that it lingers on.
 If this is the case, call us right away and we will come and have a look.
-It may be that the filters need replacing, which is something you should do on a monthly basis during the winter.
+It may be that the filters need replacing.
+This is something you should do on a monthly basis during the winter.

 If you smell burning wires, it could mean that some of the components in your furnace are getting overheated.
 This may cause your heating system to shut off on its own to protect it from becoming even more damaged.
 If you notice electrical odors coming from your heating system, shut it down completely and give us a call.
 Failing to address electrical issues could damage your system and put you and your family at risk.

-If you notice a sulfur smell – like rotten eggs – you should immediately turn off your furnace and open all the windows in your home.
+If you notice a sulfur smell – like rotten eggs – immediately turn off your furnace and open all the windows.
 A rotten egg smell could mean that you have a gas leak, the imminent danger of which should be self-evident.
-Get your loved ones and animals out of the house and call the gas company immediately, as the gas to your home will have to be shut off before any repairs can be done to the furnace.
+Get your loved ones and animals out of the house and call the gas company immediately.
+The gas to your home will have to be shut off before any repairs can be done to the furnace.
 AC Plus offers 24/7 emergency service, so we should be your second call.
 We will send out a certified technician right away to assess the problem and ensure you and your family are safe.

-If your furnace is giving off a strange smell but you are unsure as to what it may be, don’t hesitate – give us a call right away.
+If your furnace is giving off a strange smell but you are unsure as to what it is, give us a call right away.
 We will send our technician to test for carbon monoxide (CO), gas leaks, and other unspecified odors.

 The important thing is not to take any chances.
 It’s about more than just your comfort, it’s about the air that you and your family have to breathe.
 No matter where you are in the Las Vegas area, AC Plus is just a phone call away and we are always ready to help.